What is Data Transformation?

 • Deduplication: Duplicate records result in incorrect answers to queries, a common data transformation step is removing dupes.

 • Format Revision: Date/Time conversions, units of measure, and character set encodings are common for multinational corporations that do business in the US (Imperial) and everywhere else in the world (metric).
-OK, fine, Myanmar and Liberia also use Imperial.

-• Cleaning: Null handling, standardization on things like M/F for gender is critical for grouping dimensions, and getting correct summarization of metrical values.
+• Cleaning: Null handling, standardization on things like M/F for gender is critical for grouping dimensions, and getting the correct summarization of metrical values.

 • Key Engineering: Occasionally, the relationship between data stored in different databases is some function of a key.
 In these cases, key restructuring transforms are applied to normalize the key elements.